Tap Out: A 6-Week Digital Detox Plan to Break Your Scroll Addiction

-Step 1: Admit the Habit is a Hot Mess
+Step 1: Acknowledge the Scrolling Habit

-Step 2: Set Goals That Don’t Suck
+Step 2: Set Realistic, Screen-Free Goals

 Here are a few inspo starters: